metio/terraform-provider-k8s/docs/resources/monitoring_coreos_com_alertmanager_v1.md

 - `cluster_gossip_interval` (String) Interval between gossip attempts.
 - `cluster_peer_timeout` (String) Timeout for cluster peering.
 - `cluster_pushpull_interval` (String) Interval between pushpull attempts.
 - `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the Alertmanager object, which shall be mounted into the Alertmanager Pods.
-The ConfigMaps are mounted into /etc/alertmanager/configmaps/<configmap-name>.
+Each ConfigMap is added to the StatefulSet definition as a volume named 'configmap-<configmap-name>'.
+The ConfigMaps are mounted into '/etc/alertmanager/configmaps/<configmap-name>' in the 'alertmanager' container.
 - `config_secret` (String) ConfigSecret is the name of a Kubernetes Secret in the same namespace as the Alertmanager object, which contains the configuration for this Alertmanager instance.
 If empty, it defaults to 'alertmanager-<alertmanager-name>'.
 The Alertmanager configuration should be available under the 'alertmanager.yaml' key.
 Additional keys from the original secret are copied to the generated secret.
 If either the secret or the 'alertmanager.yaml' key is missing, the operator provisions an Alertmanager configuration with one empty receiver (effectively dropping alert notifications).
 - `containers` (Attributes List) Containers allows injecting additional containers.
 This is meant to allow adding an authentication proxy to an Alertmanager pod.
 Containers described here modify an operator generated container if they share the same name and modifications are done via a strategic merge patch.
 The current container names are: 'alertmanager' and 'config-reloader'.
 Overriding containers is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice. (see [below for nested schema](#nestedatt--spec--containers))
 - `external_url` (String) The external URL the Alertmanager instances will be available under.
 This is necessary to generate correct URLs.
 This is necessary if Alertmanager is not served from root of a DNS name.